 Since then, the Pareto Principle has found application in a whole host of fields – not least of which is business.
 For instance, a key benefit of incorporating the philosophy into your daily operations is that you can immediately identify what is working and what is not.
 Therefore, if 20% of your customers account for 80% of your sales, then it makes sense to concentrate your resources on these clients.

 At the same time, many argue that the Pareto rule is merely an observation rather than a fundamental law.
 You may have 20% of the workforce completing 80% of the work, but does this mean that the remaining 80% of your employees are non-productive or dispensable?

 When utilised sensibly, the Pareto Principle can add significant value to your company's growth and profits, so let's explore how it can be used positively.

-The Pareto Principle in Business
+The Importance of the Pareto Principle in Business

 When combing through your corporate data, you may find that, often, there are seemingly inconsequential events that account for most of your results.
 Perhaps a small number of products within your inventory are responsible for most of your orders.
 Or, you might learn that certain identifiable employees achieve far greater or poorer work outputs than their colleagues.

 The Pareto Principle can expand upon these seemingly inexplainable concepts in the following ways: